 You are also required to verbally walk your instructor through at least one independent project codebase in-person or by video at least once in the program.
 At your instructor's discretion, you may be asked to do this more than once.
 Your instructor will determine which project to discuss and set up a meeting.

 In general, we have the following expectations for independent projects.

 All independent project objectives should be successfully completed.
 If you are unable to complete all objectives by the deadline, you will have a chance to fix and update your independent project.

 The completed project must use the provided prompt.
 For instance, you cannot simply create your own prompt because you do not want to work on the prompt provided.
 As an example, if the prompt asks you to create an application for an imaginary storefront, you cannot instead turn in a choose-your-own-adventure application, even if the completed project demonstrates understanding of the course materials.

 You must work on the project for the specified amount of time, and during the time frame allotted.
-For full-time students, students are expected to work 8 hours between 8 AM and 5 PM on Friday.
+For full-time students, students are expected to work 8 hours between 8 am and 5 pm on Friday PST.
+For part-time students, students are expect to work 4 hours between Thursday at 8 am and the following Sunday at 8 am PST.
 If you need an exception (for instance, you do not have childcare or have to work during part of the allotted time), you can check in with your instructor about an alternate time to complete the prompt.
 Exceptions can also be granted for documented emergencies.
 Note that instructors may use your Git commit history (Git is a tool for tracking changes to code) to help determine whether you spent the full amount of time working on the project.